vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   Reference to a MsgQueue.
 This reference may be null.
 *   `channel_key`: 64-bit integer.
-When an MBO is sent through this channel endpoint, its `key` field will be set to this `channel_key` value.
+When an MBO is sent through this channel endpoint, its `current_key` field will be set to this `channel_key` value.
 *   List of MBOs, all of which will be in the state `enqueued_as_request`.
 This will be empty if the endpoint has an